khamiltonuk/KristianKreativeKode/_posts/gathering-props.md

 ### What is destructuring assignment (Object destructuring)?

-To prevent the repetition of `props.` we can use [deconstruct assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) that will assign each prop to a variable which we can then use in the components.
+To prevent the repetition of `props.` we can use [deconstruct assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) that will assign each prop to a variable which we can then use in the component.

 ```jsx
 const Header = function(props) => {